PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation: Experiments

-\inlinesubsection{T2V.} Table \ref{tab:t2v_evaluation_full} demonstrates that all evaluated models successfully interpret high-level semantic prompts for crowd density and interaction.
-For instance, all models generate substantially larger pedestrian populations ($\mpop$) in response to ``crowded'' versus ``sparse'' prompts, and higher average velocities ($\mvel$) for ``directional'' versus ``multidirectional'' prompts.
-Collision rates ($\mcollrate$) also increase with prompted density.
-For example, $\mcollrate=11.93$ for \HYV\ crowded scenes means that approximately 12\% of all detected pedestrians are in a collision state at any moment in time.
-While this may partially reflect real-world dynamics, it primarily highlights model failures in replicating collision avoidance.
-Nevertheless, the consistent overall response to semantic input suggests that the models have learned a latent representation that maps textual descriptions of crowd density and interaction types to visual outputs that exhibit the intended behaviors.
+\inlinesubsection{T2V.} Table \ref{tab:t2v_pivot_categories} shows that, on average, the models correctly interpret semantic prompts for crowd density and interaction type.
+They generate larger populations ($\mpop$) for ``crowded'' (\denC) compared to ``sparse'' (\denS) prompts and higher mean velocities ($\mvel$) for ``directional'' than for ``multidirectional'' or ``converging'' prompts.
+Collision rates ($\mcollrate$) also rise with density; for ``crowded'' scenes, more than 7\% of pedestrians are in contact with another agent in a given frame.
+While partially reflecting real-world crowding, this also suggests failures in collision avoidance.
+Still, the consistent response to semantic inputs suggest that models have learned latent mappings between text descriptions of density or interaction and their visual realization.

-Our analysis also reveals distinct model-specific characteristics and performance trade-offs. \WAN\ demonstrates superior geometric consistency ($\mgeoconf$) and agent-level detail preservation, generating the largest populations of detectable pedestrians in crowded scenes.
-In contrast, \LTX\ shows a trade-off between motion fidelity and 3D realism, maintaining stable tracker confidence ($\mmotconf$) across conditions but with the lowest 3D geometric consistency. \HYV\ registers the highest collision rate by a significant margin, which supports qualitative observations that the model fails to render distinct individuals in dense crowds. \CVX\ yields the lowest tracker confidence in dense scenarios, suggesting its visual fidelity degrades as scene complexity increases.